markdryan/subtilis/docs/Subtilis.md

 definitions.
 These basic statements are actually part of the main function although no function is explicitly defined.
 They are the first statements that will be executed when the program is run.
 There is no need to insert and END statement before the first procedure of function definition.
-In fact the END statement isn't currently implemented.

 For example